Horatio Colony

 Horatio Colony II (1900-1977) was an American poet, playwright and businessman.
 He wrote a novel, Free Forester, as well as eleven books of poetry and two plays.
 His poetic works include Bacchus and Krishna, The Flying Ones, Young Malatesta, Antique Thorn: The Faun's Girl, Early Land: Two Narrative Poems, Some Phoenix Blood, Magic Child, and Flower Myth.
 He wrote the plays The Emperor and the Bee Boy and The Amazon's Hero.

-Colony was born in Keene, New Hampshire, and was the grandson of the city's first mayor.
+Colony was born in 1900 in Keene, New Hampshire, and was the grandson of the city's first mayor.
 His family were successful mill owners, a vocation which he inherited but had little passion for.
 He began writing at an early age and continued to do so until his death.

+Spending much of his life as a bachelor, Colony traveled the world and collected fine items which reflect a variety of cultures.
+He also kept a diary for much of his life which is now housed at the University of Syracuse.

 Free Forester (1935) was the most successful of his works, receiving a positive review from The New York Times, which called him "a new name in literary circles" and the novel "sensitively and intelligently made and felt".

+Colony corresponded with the well known poet Witter Bynner.
+The two shared a professional relationship, and were both known for their homoerotic writings.
+Robert Frost once openly criticized Colony for the "thinly veiled celebrations of homosexuality" present in his work.

+Later in life, Colony married Mary Curtis of Concord Massachusetts.
+The couple had no children.

-At his death, Colony's house was transformed into the Horatio Colony House Museum at his bequest.
+At his death in 1977, Colony's house was transformed into the Horatio Colony House Museum at his bequest.Today the museum houses his vast collections and hosts a variety of public programs.
 A separate plot of land owned by his family was turned into the Horatio Colony Nature Preserve at this time as well.
+The Preserve is open year round for individual hiking.